(Corrects first paragraph to reflect payouts will benefit all commodity customers impacted by MF Global's collapse)

 Giddens was tasked with recovering as much of that money as possible, including through settlements with MF Global counter-parties, including JPMorgan Chase & Co and CME Group Inc.

-Last year, Giddens said there was still likely to be a hole in customer funds, and that he would seek to bridge it by reallocating money earmarked for non-customer unsecured creditors.
+Last year, Giddens said there was still likely to be a hole in customer funds, and that he would seek to bridge it by reallocating a portion of the money earmarked for non-customer unsecured creditors.

 At the time, Louis Freeh, a separate trustee in charge of MF Global's parent entity, challenged whether Giddens had the authority to do that.
 The sides ultimately settled their differences, and Wednesday's motion seeks to establish that allocation.